 The scholarships are intended to Ph.D./Master students and other applicants with no or very limited financial support from their university or public institution.
 You can only apply for a scholarship if you take active part in all 4 EduServ courses (but we accept if at least two of them are successfully completed).
 Please note that successful applicants from previous years will be automatically excluded from the evaluation.

 - When will I receive the login details of Moodle?

-You will receive an email with the login details about a week prior to the start of the e-learning course you registered for.
+You will receive an email with the login details a couple of days prior to the start of the e-learning course you registered for.

 - Will I receive a certificate?